johnsaquino/project-livewire/docs/cloud_deployment.md

     *   Check the Cloud Build logs in the Google Cloud Console for detailed error messages.
     *   Ensure the Cloud Build service account has necessary permissions (e.g., to push to Container Registry, deploy to Cloud Run).
 *   **Cloud Run Service Errors:**
-    *   Check the "Logs" tab for your `pastra-backend` and `pastra-ui` services in the Cloud Run section of the Google Cloud Console.
+    *   Check the "Logs" tab for your `livewire-backend` and `livewire-ui` services in the Cloud Run section of the Google Cloud Console.
     *   **Backend:** Look for errors related to Secret Manager access (check IAM roles), API key validity, connection issues to Gemini, or problems calling Cloud Functions.
 Ensure `PROJECT_ID` is correctly passed or available.
     *   **Frontend:** Look for nginx errors or issues serving files.
 Ensure the backend URL was correctly passed during the build and is accessible.
 *   **Connection Issues (Client <-> Server):**
-    *   Verify the WebSocket URL used by the client correctly points to the `wss://` version of the `pastra-backend` service URL.
+    *   Verify the WebSocket URL used by the client correctly points to the `wss://` version of the `livewire-backend` service URL.
     *   Ensure both Cloud Run services allow ingress traffic (e.g., `--allow-unauthenticated` was used, or appropriate authentication is configured if restricted).
 Check firewall rules if applicable.
-*   **Secret Manager Access Denied:** Double-check that the `pastra-backend` service account has the `roles/secretmanager.secretAccessor` role assigned in IAM.
+*   **Secret Manager Access Denied:** Double-check that the `livewire-backend` service account has the `roles/secretmanager.secretAccessor` role assigned in IAM.
 *   **Quota Errors:** Monitor API usage (Gemini, Cloud Functions, etc.) in the Google Cloud Console.
 You might be hitting free tier limits or project quotas.